jonas-hag/prioritylasso/README.md

 These options can be set in the function `missing.control`.

-If a prioritylasso model should be used to predict on data with blockwise missing data, the following options are available:
+If a prioritylasso model should be used to predict on data with block-wise missing data, the following options are available:

 - `set.zero`: ignores the missing data for the calculation of the prediction